 Our apartment was right next to the church, so we heard its bells every day.
-During these 5 days we definitely passed it countless times.
-During the quarantine you can only see it from the outside.
+During these 5 days, we definitely passed it countless times.
+During the quarantine, you can only see it from the outside.

 HARPA CONCERT HALL

 A very modern concert hall.
-The best time to see it is when it’s dark because the glass walls are illuminated with colored lights.
+The best time to see it is when it’s dark because the glass walls are illuminated with colourful lights.
 Of course, during the quarantine, the building can only be seen from the outside.

 SUN VOYAGER SCULPTURE